muratk3n/thirdwave/en/tweets/2020/week14e.md

 "@Nouriel

-Beginning of the great shale debt crisis and domino of bankruptcies...it will become a tsunami and lead to contagion in HY from energy other highly leveraged sectors....worse than 2015-16!
+Beginning of the great shale debt crisis and domino of bankruptcies...it will become a tsunami and lead to contagion in [high-yield] from energy other highly leveraged sectors....worse than 2015-16!

 'Shale group Whiting files for Chapter 11'"